- National student organizer and leader of the Palestine Solidarity Movement

 Based at the University of Wisconsin-Madison, Fayyad Sbaihat is the national student organizer and leader of the Palestine Solidarity Movement (PSM), which is the campus arm of the International Solidarity Movement in the United States.
 True to the spirit of these two organizations, Sbaihat has organized – at colleges and universities across the U.S. and Canada – conferences advocating divestment from Israel and promoting the dismantling of the Jewish state.

 As of this writing (October 2005), Sbaihat has described himself as a University of Wisconsin senior in chemical engineering for the past three years.
-During that time, he has been able to jet all over the United States and Canada as the primary organizer of anti-Israel divestment conferences such as those staged at UC Berkeley, the University of Michigan, Ohio State University, and Duke University.
+During that time, he has been able to jet all over the United States and Canada as the primary organizer of anti-Israel divestment conferences such as those staged at Duke University, Ohio State University, UC Berkeley, and the University of Michigan.

 Israeli security sources have stated that Sbiahat’s entire family are members of the Popular Front for the Liberation of Palestine (PFLP), a Marxist organization classified as a terrorist group by the U.S. State Department.
 The former head of Israel’s Shin Bet security services, Avi Dichter, has confirmed privately that both of Fayyad Sbaihat’s brothers, Laith and Mohammed, are active members of the PFLP.
 The PFLP is the Marxist wing of the Palestine Liberation Organization, and is largely controlled by the fascist Ba’ath Party in Syria.